Classic Buses News & Mail (Page 2)

 1948 DAIMLER WITH A TANGLED HISTORY

 This picture was taken by Clive Holt in July 2008 at Toddington (that's the Gloucester Warwickshire Railway Toddington - not the one on the M1), and was forwarded to me by regular contributor David Beardmore.
-It caught my eye because you don't often see this coach (I've never seen it), it's a bit unusual, and I have a question to ask about it.
+It caught my eye because you don't often see this coach (I've never seen it), and it has an interesting history.

-DUX 655 is a 1948 Daimler CVD6SD with a Metalcraft body fitted in 1950.
+DUX 655 is a 1947 Daimler CVD6SD with a Metalcraft body fitted (possibly) in 1948.
 It was new to Smith's Eagle Coachways (T.G.Smith) of Trench, Shropshire, went into preservation in 1974 and is currently owned (and beautifully kept) by a group in Hereford - led, I believe, by the same person that saved it all those years ago.

-My question is this; What was the body fitted to this coach when new?
-Because if it originally had a halfcab body from 1947 to 1950, then it ought to be listed on my Surviving Halfcab Single Deckers page, which it currently isn't.
-I suspect it did, because about 3/4 the way down this page http://www.countrybus.co.uk/independent/soa.htm is a picture of what would appear to be sister vehicle DUX 654 in its original form.
+So what was the body fitted to this coach when new?
+About 3/4 the way down this page http://www.countrybus.co.uk/independent/soa.htm is a picture of what would appear to be sister vehicle DUX 654 in its original form.
 Can anyone can throw some light on the matter?
-Please email me if you have any clues.
 Meanwhile thanks again to Clive and David for the photo.

 David Hurley kindly sent the following; "These two Daimlers had an involved history (extracted from PSV/OS pub 2PD5, Sept.
 1971)."